-The audit committee comprises three independent non-executive directors, Dr. Loke Yu, Mr. Sun Jian Guo and Mr. Heng Ja Wei.
+The audit committee comprises three independent non-executive directors, Dr. Loke Yu, Mr. Heng Ja Wei and Ms. Sun Guo Li.
 The primary duties of the audit committee are to review the Company's annual report and accounts and half-yearly reports and to provide advice and comments thereon to the Board.
 The audit committee is also responsible for reviewing and supervising the financial reporting process and internal control procedures of the Group.
+Mr. Sun Jian Guo resigned as independent non-executive director of the Company and member of the audit committee on 30 August 2011.
+The places vacated by his resignation were filled by Ms. Sun Guo Li on the same date.